-Acquisition provider LEG planned 150 passes for the delivery block-2 using Riegl VQ-1560i sensor as a series of parallel flight lines with cross flightlines for the purposes of quality control.
+Acquisition provider Axis planned 251 passes for their assigned acquisition area which covers 11 counties as shown in figure 4 using two Riegl VQ-1560i sensors and one LMS 1560 sensor as a series of parallel flight lines with cross flight lines for the purposes of quality control.
 The flight plan included zigzag flight line collection as a result of the inherent IMU drift associated with all IMU systems.
 In order to reduce any margin for error in the flight plan, acquisition providers followed project specifications for flight planning and, at a minimum, includes the following criteria:

-- A digital flight line layout using Riegl Ri-parameter flight design software for direct integration into the aircraft flight navigation system for respective sensors used for lidar acquisition - Planned flight lines; flight line numbers; and coverage area. - Lidar coverage extended by a predetermined margin beyond all project borders to ensure necessary over-edge coverage appropriate for specific task order deliverables. - Local restrictions related to air space and any controlled areas have been investigated so that required permissions can be obtained in a timely manner with respect to schedule. - Additionally, Leading Edge Geomatics (LEG) filed our flight plans as required by local Air Traffic Control (ATC) prior to each mission.
+- A digital flight line layout using Riegl Ri-parameter flight design software for direct integration into the aircraft flight navigation system for respective sensors used for lidar acquisition - Planned flight lines; flight line numbers; and coverage area. - Lidar coverage extended by a predetermined margin beyond all project borders to ensure necessary over-edge coverage appropriate for specific task order deliverables. - Local restrictions related to air space and any controlled areas have been investigated so that required permissions can be obtained in a timely manner with respect to schedule.

+• Additionally, Axis filed our flight plans as required by local Air Traffic Control (ATC) prior to each mission.

-Acquisition providers and Dewberry monitored weather and atmospheric conditions and conducted lidar missions only when no conditions exist below the sensor that will affect the collection of data.
+Acquisition provider and Dewberry monitored weather and atmospheric conditions, and conducted lidar missions only when no conditions exist below the sensor that will affect the collection of data.
 These conditions include leaf-off for hardwoods, no snow, rain, fog, smoke, mist and low clouds.
 Lidar systems are active sensors, not requiring light, thus missions may be conducted during night hours when weather restrictions do not prevent collection.
 We access reliable weather sites and indicators (webcams) to establish the highest probability for successful collection in order to position our sensor to maximize successful data acquisition.